 Scripture sets a very high standard for our submission to authority.
 Paul says all governments are agents of God established to do His will, so in effect, Paul is saying that to disobey the government is to disobey God Himself.

-Finally, can a believer refuse a government's order to take the vaccine on the basis of personal conscience?
+Can a believer refuse a government's order to take the vaccine on the basis of personal conscience?
 For example, if we suspect a vaccine was developed in immoral ways (i.e., using aborted fetal tissue, etc.), can we refuse the vaccine on moral grounds?

 Yes, a believer may refuse to obey the government on the basis of conscience, however, the believer is duty-bound in such circumstances to accomplish proper due diligence before deciding the matter.
-In our technologically-advanced age, we are inundated continually by unsubstantiated accusations and theories circulating the Internet, which distort the truth, reinforce preconceived ideas, and incite fear and suspicion.
-Often the information we receive this way will be wrong (or at least incomplete), therefore we should hesitate to act contrary to a government mandate based solely on social media rumors.